France's biggest wildfire of the summer has eclipsed the size of Paris and is still spreading

 Jacques Piraux, mayor of the village of Jonquières, said all residents have been evacuated.

-“It’s a scene of sadness and desolation," he told broadcaster BFM TV after he visited Wednesday morning to assess the damage.
+“It’s a scene of sadness and desolation," he told broadcaster BFM TV after he visited Wednesday morning.
 “It looks like a lunar landscape, everything is burned.
 More than half or three-quarters of the village has burned down.
 It’s hellish.”

-Residents and tourists in nearby areas were requested to remain in their homes unless told to evacuate by firefighters.
+Residents and tourists in nearby areas were requested to remain in their homes unless told to evacuate.
 Two campsites were evacuated as a precaution.

 French Prime Minister François Bayrou was expected to visit Wednesday afternoon, his office said.